Arjun-Bhattarai/LLMs/README.md

 * Fine-tuning on supervised classification tasks
 * SMS Spam Detection using a fine-tuned GPT model
 * Instruction fine-tuning pipeline with custom collate functions and ignore-index loss masking
-* Modular and extensible PyTorch implementation
+* Modular and extensible PyTorch implementation.

 ---